altaga/EffiSend-Kaia/README.md

 ## 🎁 Rewards

 EffiSend’s identity-based rewards model encourages platform engagement.
 Users earn **USDT** tokens for completing a certain number of transactions or actions, fostering a vibrant and active community.

+*As Kaia develops its KRW stablecoin infrastructure, future versions of EffiSend will offer rewards in Korean Won stablecoins, providing even more relevant value to users in the South Korean market.*

 <img src="./Images/faceid2.png" width="32%"> <img src="./Images/faceid3.png" width="32%"> <img src="./Images/rew4.png" width="32%">